c6o/docs/content/guides/custom-provisioner.md

 # Provisioner Implementation Guide

+> [!WIP]
+> This document is still being developed and may be incomplete.

 The strategy for implementing a provisioner is as follows:

 * Create and test the set of Kubernetes resources such as Deployments, Services, ConfigMaps, Secrets and others needed to deploy your application.